Control Arms Archives - Detroit Axle

 April 22, 2026

 The ball joint is the part of the lower control arm you can’t ignore.
 The bushing at the other end of the arm can be worn for months before you feel it.
-The ball joint is the one that fails suddenly, folds the wheel under the car at speed, and ends the trip on a flatbed.
-Here’s what a lower control arm ball joint actually does, how it fails, and when you’re looking at a $60 fix vs. a new control arm.
-Key Points to Review The lower ball joint is the outer pivot on your control...
+The ball joint is the one that fails suddenly, folds the wheel under the car at speed, Ball joint separation has driven manufacturer recalls catalogued by NHTSA’s recalls database, which is why shops do not green-light further driving once play is confirmed. and ends the trip on a flatbed.
+Here’s what a lower control arm ball...

 Read More